davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 [diagram with 3 red, 3 blue, one blue instead of red]

-Or maybe it actually hadn't made a decision yet, and it's safe to tiebreak?
+Or maybe it actually hadn't made a decision yet, and it's safe to tiebreak some other way?

 [diagram with 3 red, 3 blue, one blank in a thought bubble]

-If we want to move on without the node that crashed and still uphold the no-decoherence property in all cases, we really need to know whether the crashed node made a decision, and if so what it is.
-But the node is offline; it can't tell us what it already did.
+If we want to move on without the node that crashed and still uphold the no-decoherence guarantee, we really need to know whether the crashed node voted, and if so what it voted for.
+But the node is gone; it can't tell us what it already did.
+In fact, it might even be gone for good; what if it went offline because it caught on fire.
+Things happen in data centers, you know?

 We're good and stuck now, up until we manage to get the node back up and running from where it left off.
+Which may not be possible.
+Because of fires.

-To conclude, the loss of a single node with this algorithm is usually just fine, but in cases like the above it can be catastrophic, bringing the entire system to a halt.
-So, this algorithm is not fault-tolerant.
+To conclude, the loss of a single node with this algorithm is usually just fine, but in cases like the above it can lead to a split vote, and then we’re good and stuck.
+So sadly, this algorithm also is not fault tolerant.

 ---

 ## Intermission

 If you have the time, this would be a good point to step away from your computer and think over the above.
 What went wrong with our two approaches above?
 Can you think of a way to fix either one?
-Or a different strategy entirely for implementing fault-tolerant consensus?
+Or a different strategy entirely?

 Based on how long it took the field to come up with a working algorithm, I'm guessing you won't be able to find the solution in an afternoon walk through the woods.
 But thinking through a variety of approaches and seeing how they hit the same dead end will give you a better feel for the problem space, and set up for the next half of this article.

-Adieu, for now!
-Or, for the impatient, read on . . .
+Adieu, perhaps, for now!

 ---